9 Maui Restaurants to Visit for Authentic Hawaiian Flavors

 Lahaina Grill offers a diverse menu with both land and sea options.
 Those craving seafood should try the local ahi, mahi mahi or tequila shrimp with firecracker rice.
 For an added Hawaiian flavor experience, save room for the road to hana, a Maui dessert made with layers of Hawaiian vintage chocolate cake.

 Mama’s Fish House (Paia)

 Located directly on the point overlooking Kapalua Bay, visitors can’t miss Merriman’s.
-This farm-to-table restaurant uses at least 90% locally sourced ingredients and is open for diner and Sunday brunch.
-Its menu features starters and salads, however don’t miss the local seafood and steaks.
+This farm-to-table restaurant uses at least 90 percent locally sourced ingredients and opens for dinner and Sunday brunch.
+Its menu features starters and salads, however order local seafood and steaks.
 Popular options include catch of the day, jumbo lobster and beef fillets.

 Ready to go?
-Find your Maui vacation rental and plan an island escape.
+Find a Maui vacation rental and plan an island escape.